 Outside of these months it’s still possible to hike to the summit, but the myriad tea shops that line the path will be closed.
 You’ll also tackle the peak with a handful of tourists instead of hundreds of local devotees, meaning much of the atmosphere and camaraderie among climbers is lost.

 Sri Lanka might be known for its stupas, beaches and tea plantations, but it’s also crammed with adrenaline-packed activities.
 Why not try surfing in Arugam Bay, hiking the Knuckles Mountain Range or white-water rafting in Kelaniya Ganga, Kitulgala.
-Cycling holidays are also becoming increasingly popular with a number of international tour operators offering specialist tours.
+Cycling holidays are also becoming increasingly popular.
+Why not mix it all and create your own adventure tour in Sri Lanka?
+Hiking, trekking, cycling - all included in Frank's Adventure Lovers sample itinerary.
+Or simply take a day tour biking in Colombo's countryside.

 By western standards, Sri Lanka is still a cheap destination, but prices are rising.
 For everyday items such as tea and toothpaste, head to the supermarkets in big cities where you can rest assured that you’re not paying over the odds.
 In the corner shops of smaller cities simply check the packaging, which has the price printed next to the letters "Rs." (meaning rupees).

 At its closest point, only 18 miles of water separate Sri Lanka and India – but there’s a world of difference between the two.
 The pace of life in Sri Lanka feels much less frantic than that of its neighbour.
 This makes Sri Lanka the ideal choice for those intrigued, yet intimidated, by India.

 Few locals bat an eyelid at western visitors and while covering up is always appreciated (and necessary at places of worship), wearing shorts and vests is unlikely to attract much attention.